Electrical reactance: Inductive reactance

 Inductive reactance is a property exhibited by an inductor, and inductive reactance exists based on the fact that an electric current produces a magnetic field around it.
 In the context of an AC circuit (although this concept applies any time current is changing), this magnetic field is constantly changing as a result of current that oscillates back and forth.
-It is this change in magnetic field that induces another electric current to flow in the same wire (counter-EMF), in a direction such as to oppose the flow of the current originally responsible for producing the magnetic field (known as Lenz's law).
+It is this change in magnetic field that induces another electric current to flow in the same wire – called counter-electromotive force (counter-EMF) – in a direction such as to oppose the flow of the current originally responsible for producing the magnetic field (known as Lenz's law).
 Hence, inductive reactance is an opposition to the change of current through an element.

 For an ideal inductor in an AC circuit, the inhibitive effect on change in current flow results in a delay, or a phase shift, of the alternating current with respect to alternating voltage.
 Specifically, an ideal inductor (with no resistance) will cause the current to lag the voltage by a quarter cycle, or 90°.

 In electric power systems, inductive reactance (and capacitive reactance, however inductive reactance is more common) can limit the power capacity of an AC transmission line, because power is not completely transferred when voltage and current are out-of-phase (detailed above).
 That is, current will flow for an out-of-phase system, however real power at certain times will not be transferred, because there will be points during which instantaneous current is positive while instantaneous voltage is negative, or vice versa, implying negative power transfer.
 Hence, real work is not performed when power transfer is "negative".
 However, current still flows even when a system is out-of-phase, which causes transmission lines to heat up due to current flow.
 Consequently, transmission lines can only heat up so much (or else they would physically sag too much, due to the heat expanding the metal transmission lines), so transmission line operators have a "ceiling" on the amount of current that can flow through a given line, and excessive inductive reactance can limit the power capacity of a line.
 Power providers utilize capacitors to shift the phase and minimize the losses, based on usage patterns.

 Inductive reactance $X_L$ is proportional to the sinusoidal signal frequency $f$ and the inductance $L$, which depends on the physical shape of the inductor: